tinymce/tinymce-docs/_includes/release-notes/new-features.md

 ### Format Painter 1.0

 The `Format Painter` plugin allows the copying and pasting formatting from one location to another, such as font style and size.
 The format painter is capable of working with a wide variety of formats and styles such as inline & block formats and table styles.
 The format painter may be used either through keyboard shortcuts or a toolbar button.
-Refer the [Format Painter]({{site.baseurl}}/plugins/formatpainter/) documentation, for more information.
+Refer to the [Format Painter]({{site.baseurl}}/plugins/formatpainter/) documentation, for more information.

 <!-- ### Icon Packs